beibingyangliuying/python-typst/README.md

 # typstpy

+## Introduction

-`typstpy` is a library for generating executable [typst](https://typst.app/docs/) code.
+typstpy is a python package for generating executable [typst](https://typst.app/docs/) codes.
 This package is written primarily in functional programming paradigm with some OOP contents.
-Each module has greater than 90% unit test coverage.
+Each module in this package has greater than 90% unit test coverage.

-This package provides the interfaces in a way that is as close as possible to typst's native functions.
+This package provides interfaces which are as close as possible to typst's native functions.
-Through `typstpy` and other data processing packages, you can generate data reports quickly.
+Through typstpy and other data processing packages, you can generate data report instantly.

 Repository on GitHub: [python-typst](https://github.com/beibingyangliuying/python-typst).
 Homepage on PyPI: [python-typst](https://pypi.org/project/typstpy/).